WPPDmutual/Stock-Trading-Bot/README.md

  Once again with have the upper and lower boundaries on dates from which we intend to retrieve data.

  ### Intraday PCAP Parser

+The pcap parser is not in its desired state, it should be said however that it is functional.
+A brief description is warranted.
+An exchange known as the [IEX Exchange](https://iextrading.com) maintains packet capture files